Max Altitude

 It is quite a steep descent to Gaumkuh and today you will get to see the behemoth glacier from up close.
 Gaumukh is the end of the Gangotri glacier and hence the source of the divine Ganges river.
 Gaumukh means cow’s mouth, it is believed the snout looked like a cows mouth in past.
 Most religious people consider it a blessing to visit the Ganges.
 Even if you are not religious you will be astonished to see how huge the snout is and how small you are in front of it.

 The legend has it that once there was a powerful king named Sagar, who wished to perform the Ashwamedh Yajna with a ceremonial sacrifice horse.
-Fearing that Sagar will complete the Yajna, Lord Indra took the horse and tied it to the ashram of Lord Kapila where he used to meditate.
-Sagar sent out 60,000 of his sons to bring back the horse and when they were creating chaos in Kapila Muni’s ashram, his meditation got disrupted and he turned all of the 60000 sons to ashes and cursed that they will attain Moksha only if their ashes are washed in the water of the holy River Ganga, who then resided in heaven.
-All of Sagars ancestors failed to please Brahma to bring Ganga on Earth, however, King Bhagirath was able to please Brahma and he ordered Ganga to flow down Earth.
+Fearing that Sagar would complete the Yajna, Lord Indra took the horse and tied it to the ashram of Lord Kapila where he used to meditate.
+Sagar sent out 60,000 of his sons to bring back the horse and when they were creating chaos in Kapila Muni’s ashram, his meditation got disrupted and he turned all of the 60000 sons to ashes and cursed that they would attain Moksha only if their ashes were washed in the water of the holy River Ganga, who then resided in heaven.
+All of Sagars ancestors failed to please Brahma to bring Ganga to Earth, however, King Bhagirath was able to please Brahma and he ordered Ganga to flow down Earth.
 Goddess Ganga was not pleased with this and flowed with such intensity that she was about to drown the entire world.
 Bhagirath then prayed to Lord Shiva and Shiva agreed to capture Ganga in his locks to control the force and this is how Ganga arrived on Earth.
 To date, it is believed that a dip in the Ganga is enough to resolve all sins of an individual.

-After a steep descent to Gaumukh, walk down the terrain alongside the Bhagirathi river.
+After a steep descent to Gaumukh, walk down the terrain alongside the Bhagirathi River.
 It will be a 5 to 6 hrs trek to Bhojwasa and you will be back to the same pine forests.
 Tonight we will camp here again before returning to Gangotri the following day.

 Wake up to realize that this will be the last day of the trek.
 Trek for around 6 to 7 hours covering 14 km to reach Gangotri.
 You will enter again in the Gangotri National Park, with the valley slowly closing behind you.
 Watch out for the rockfall section once again and you can catch upstreams and waterfalls to refill your water bottle.
 Say goodbye to the Bhagirathi and other mountain peaks as their sight now disappears.

-Have hot lunch and dinner in the guest house.
+Have a hot lunch and dinner in the guest house.
 Pack to return to Dehradun and thereby to your lovely homes.

 Have a final cup of morning tea in the mighty land of Gangotri.
 Say a final goodbye to your fellow trekkers and take back lots of memories.
 Take a wonderful group picture and get into the cab that will ride you back to Rishikesh.
 This will be an 8 hours ride, between the mountains, valleys, and Bhagirathi river.
 The river guided us throughout the trek.